TheSappoteers/thesappoteers.github.io/docs/html/_sources/index.rst.txt

 What is Sappo?
 --------------

-A weekly social event on Friday evenings for CliMet people at the University of Reading and their friends.
+A weekly social event on Friday evenings for CLI-MET people at the University of Reading and their friends.

 Sappo Club outings are a very informal and loosely organised way to unwind at the end of the week, catch up with old friends and get to know other department members.